fyang623/Artificial-Intelligence-Planning/README.md

 Figure 8.
 Number of nodes that LAO* generated as a function of problem size

 <img src="part2/fig_4.png" alt="# nodes GBFS generated vs problem size" width="500"/>
 Figure 9.
-Number of nodes that UCT generated as a function of problem size
+Number of nodes that UCT generated as a function of the amount of search time

 ### Author
 [Fan Yang](mailto:fyang3@cs.umd.edu)